-- 1. DPIRD will undertake analyses of economic feasibility of major aquaculture project proposals or areas of high interest, to assess investment options and opportunities and potential returns to the State and community, including opportunities to support Aboriginal economic development. - 2.
+- 1. DPIRD will undertake analyses of economic feasibility of aquaculture projects to assess investment options and opportunities and potential returns to the State and community, including opportunities to support Aboriginal economic development. - 2.
 DPIRD will utilise the Invest and Trade WA agency to work to improve WA's profile and market access domestically and internationally. - 3.
-DPIRD will explore opportunities for industry growth partnerships in the aquaculture sector (e.g. value- adding or access to premium markets through collaboration with industry to better position its products domestically and internationally). - 4.
-DPIRD will support aquaculture ventures to achieve independent certification, through the ASC or MSC programs. - 5.
-DPIRD will support industry in attaining and maintaining trust and community support to operate though continued collaborative working relationships with representative organisations (ACWA and WAFIC) and community stakeholders to strengthen communications (including positive media opportunities) and maintain appropriate consultation processes with competing users. - 6.
-Linking with Regulatory Framework Foundation 4, DPIRD will determine legislation amendments required to facilitate disclosure of biosecurity and environmental sections of MEMPS with a view to enable them to become publicly available. - 7.
-DPIRD will explore opportunities for improved sustainability practices in aquaculture environmental management in addition to possibilities for renewable energy to assist in remote areas.
+DPIRD will explore opportunity for industry growth partnerships in the aquaculture sector (e.g. value- adding or access to premium markets through collaboration with industry to better position its products domestically and internationally). - 4.
+DPIRD will support industry in attaining and maintaining trust and community support to operate through continued promotion of positive media opportunities and collaborative working relationship with ACWA.